How to Inspect a Crawl Space?: Steps, Checklist

 5. Note structural shifting or settling signs (gaps, uneven walls)

-4. Check the floor framing system (joists, beams, subfloor) in crawlspace
+4. Check the floor framing system (joists, beams, subfloor) in crawl space

 1. Inspect wood framing for signs of rot, mold, or fungal growth